2014 American League Championship Series: Game 1

 The game turned to the bullpens, generally decided to be a strength for both teams, but in the top of the ninth, Orioles' reliever Zach Britton struggled to find the strike zone, walking the first three batters; at one point, Britton missed with 12 straight pitches.
 Britton then got out of the jam by getting Hosmer on a force play at home, before Darren O'Day was brought in to pitch, getting Billy Butler to hit into a double play to keep the game tied heading to the bottom of the ninth.

 Wade Davis finished a strong outing by striking out the heart of the Orioles' lineup in the bottom of the ninth, and Game 1 was headed to extra innings.
 Alex Gordon's postseason breakout was complete when his tenth inning fly landed over the top of the high right-field wall to give Kansas City a 6–5 lead, but they weren't done yet.
 Salvador Pérez reached on a walk, then Moustakas launched his third home run of the playoffs, giving the Royals a three-run lead.

 Royals' closer Greg Holland got the first two outs in the bottom of the tenth, but then gave up a single to Flaherty.
 Pinch-hitter Jimmy Paredes reached on a walk, then Delmon Young delivered a pinch-hit single to make it a two-run game.
-Holland would then get Markakis to ground out to second, ending the game.
+Holland would then get Markakis to ground out to second, ending the game and giving the Royals a 1-0 lead in the series.

+The Orioles' loss marked the beginning of an ongoing ten-game losing streak in the postseason.